MostafaMagdy55/JDND/README.md

 |Fontawesome  |LomBok             |

 # Description
-this is system is consist of 3 Role
+this is system  consist of 3 Role
 * **Admin**
 * **Instructor**
 * **Student**